Hooray! We funded! A big thank you to all of our wonderful backers!

 The main rewards will be the ebook (MOBI and EPUB) and paperback versions of the anthology.
 We'll also be making a Kickstarter-exclusive collector's edition hardback.

-All rewards above the Shonagon level will include a copy of the ebook and paperback.
+All rewards above the Shonagon level (except for the Mackellar ebook bundle) will include a copy of the ebook and paperback.